aku0004/4443-and-5373-Swift-Programming/01-Assignment.md

 #### Why github for this course?

-We will be using github this semester as a means of communicating, storing documents (assignments and programs), as well as a means to push files to your very own server (using web hooks)!
+We will be using github this semester as a means of communicating, storing documents (assignments and programs), as well as a means to push keep your files in a central repository if your using one of the machines in the Mac lab (Bolin 120).

 #### Create a Github account.
 - When you create a Github account, you must choose a `username`.